 Partnerships are the foundation of the HarvestPlus approach to scaling up biofortification globally.
-We collaborate with hundreds of partners in multiple sectors around the world who share our goal of improving the nutrition, health, and livelihoods of vulnerable rural families.
+We collaborate with hundreds of partners in multiple sectors around the world who share our goal of improving the nutrition, health, and livelihoods of vulnerable rural and urban communities.

 Our global and country teams are available to discuss how biofortification can give your business a competitive advantage.